 In most cases, the removal of wisdom teeth is performed under conscious sedation (“twilight sleep”) or general anesthesia.
 These options as well as the surgical risks will be discussed with you at the time of your pre-operative consultation.
 Once the teeth are removed, the gum is sutured.
 You will rest under our supervision in the office until you are ready to be taken home.
 Upon discharge, your post-operative kit will include postoperative instructions, a prescription for pain medication, antibiotics if necessary and a follow-up appointment in two weeks.
-If you have any questions, please do not hesitate to call us at 724-547-0999.

 Our services are provided in an environment of optimum safety that utilizes modern monitoring equipment and staff that are experienced in anesthesia techniques.
 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Dr. Halusic has the training, license and experience to provide various types of anesthesia for patients to select the best alternative.
 In addition to being board certified in Oral and Maxillofacial Surgery, Dr. Halusic is also board certified by the National Board of Dental Anesthesia.